-Propriety requirements:

-A person is deemed to meet propriety requirements if no facts indicating inadequate propriety are known.
+Professional integrity (Propriety) requirements: A person is deemed to meet propriety requirements if that person is reliable and honest, and if no facts indicating inadequate propriety are known.

 Inadequate propriety is presumed if general experience of life indicates that personal circumstances justify the assumption that such circumstances could adversely affect the sound and prudent exercise of their mandate or function.
 Account is taken of the personal and professional conduct of the Person Concerned with regard to criminal, financial, proprietary and regulatory law.
 Of particular relevance are criminal or administrative offences, especially if in connection with corporate activities.